AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration.md

 Applies to enterprise.

 Learn about the benefits of using the Global Admin Console and find out how to get access.
+[Learn more](#request-access-to-the-global-admin-console)

 Create a support case in the Adobe Admin Console to request access to a Global Admin Console.
-Sign in to the [Global Admin Console](https://adminconsole.adobe.com/support)
+Sign in to the [Global Admin Console](https://adminconsole.adobe.com/support).

 ## Introduction

-The [Global Admin Console](https://adminconsole.adobe.com/support) supports organizations that manage multiple Adobe Admin Consoles or require a single Admin Console to be divided into multiple, independently administered consoles.
-It is intended for organizations with complex structures.

-It organizes existing Admin Consoles into a hierarchical structure with a single root organization and one or more child organizations.
-It does not replace or change the functionality of existing Admin Consoles; each console continues to operate independently.
-Adobe applies specific eligibility criteria when determining which Admin Console can serve as the root organization.

-For more information about supported functionality, see the [Global Admin Console white paper](https://community.adobe.com/questions-624/new-white-paper-for-the-adobe-global-admin-console-678929#M35625).
+The [Global Admin Console](https://adminconsole.adobe.com/support) is for customers with complex organizational structures that either have many Admin Consoles or want to break up their main Admin Console into multiple consoles.
+For example, multinational corporations, education consortiums, large school districts, and large government agencies.
+It nests existing Admin Consoles into a hierarchical structure, like an organization chart, to provide transparency across a distributed enterprise.

+The Global Admin Console does not replace or change the functionality of the existing Admin Consoles.
+It works as a hierarchy with a root organization at the top and all the consoles nested under that root organization.
+There is a selection criterion focused on purchasing and creating a hierarchy structure in which an Admin Console operates as the root console.

+To learn more about the functionality and benefits of the Global Admin Console, see the [white paper on the Global Admin Console](https://community.adobe.com/questions-624/new-white-paper-for-the-adobe-global-admin-console-678929#M35625).

 [!VIDEO](https://youtu.be/FLBWR78wpok)

->[!NOTE]
->
->The content and voice-over for this video is currently available in English only.
+The content and voice-over for this video is currently available in English only.

 ## Key advantages

-Following are some key advantages of the Global Admin Console:
+The following are some key advantages of the [!DNL Global Admin Console]:

 - Delegate administration of Adobe product usage and cloud storage to divisions, departments, or field offices, reducing the need for centralized administration.
 - Create organizations for each entity and manage them in a hierarchical structure.
 Organizations can also be deleted.